 Octopuses, together with squids and cuttlefish, form part of the inkfish class called Cephalopoda.
 They took their famous eight-legged form long before animals thrived on land.
-For around 300 million years, they have evolved into unique and crafty creatures, almost alien-like when compared to other animals.
+For around 300 million years, they have evolved into unique and crafty creatures, almost alien-like compared to other animals.

 As the name implies, the octopus (Greek word for eight-foot) has eight tentacles that it uses to swim, crawl, and hunt.
 We have all known this fact since we were kids, but did you know they have three hearts?
 Two of them will pump blood past the gills, and the other larger one circulates blood around the body.